 Maddison is dedicated to connecting people in order to make their lives easier and to make business simple.
 Having previously worked in a Care Home herself, she appreciates the hard work of all involved, and what better way to celebrate this important work than by being a judge at The Outstanding Care Awards?

-Maddison will be judging: End of Life Award, NHS Award and Support Worker of the Year
+Maddison will be judging: Team of Excellence, Outstanding Contribution to Health and Social Care and Employer of the Year